Clayvin Zúñiga: C.D. FAS

-In June 2021, Zuniga moved to El Salvador and signed with Primera División de Fútbol de El Salvador side C.D.
+In June 2021, Zuniga moved to El Salvador and signed with the Primera División de Fútbol de El Salvador side C.D.
 FAS.

 International career

 Zúñiga was called up for the Honduras national under-20 football team in 2010.
-He has also represented Honduras national under-23 football team.
+He has also represented the Honduras national under-23 football team.

 He represented Honduras at the 2011 CONCACAF U-20 Championship, where he appeared in 3 matches as Honduras reached the Quarter Finals before losing to Panama U20.

 Zúñiga made his debut for the Honduras national football team on 27 September 2022 in a friendly game against Guatemala.